Continuing Education Activity

 Hepatitis D

-Chronic hepatitis D is associated with a high risk of severe chronic liver disease in pregnant women.
+Chronic HDV is associated with a high risk of severe chronic liver disease in pregnant women.

 Hepatitis E